 Symptoms of a Stroke

-During a stroke, blood stops flowing to part of the brain.
+During a stroke, blood stops flowing to part of the brain or there is bleeding in the brain.
 This can damage areas in the brain that control the rest of the body.
 A stroke can happen to anyone at any age.
 Call 911 and get help right away if any of these symptoms come on suddenly, even if the symptoms don’t last.

 Know the symptoms of a stroke